luketpeterson/atomspace-bootstrap-guide/contents/01_getting_oriented.rst

    (cog-prt-atomspace)

-At the moment, there is probably just one atom in your Atomspace, unless you've gone off-script already :-)  Eventually, the output of this function might get a little too verbose to use unfiltered, as we create more and more atoms.
+At the moment, there is probably just one atom in your Atomspace, unless you've gone off-script already :-)  Eventually, the output of the :code:`cog-prt-atomspace` function might get a little too verbose to use unfiltered, as we create more and more atoms.

 .. note:: Later on, we'll create multiple Atomspaces.
 This will be useful for segmentation of the knowledge base.
 Temporary child Atomspaces may be instantiated on a stack, to facilitate things like counterfactual or hypothetical reasoning.
-These are more advanced topics, however.
+These are more advanced topics, however, and it'll be a while before we get there.

 .. note:: QUESTION for someone smarter than me.
 Does the sub-atomspace management allow for conflicting assertions, so long as the two child atomspaces aren't active simultaneously?
 For example, can the Newtonian and the Einsteinian equations of gravity be expressed in the same KB using different child atomspaces?